 Expedia Fmr.
 Product Lead On Managing Customer Feedback Loops (Part 3)

-I’d like to give some framework on how to act on customer feedback.
-Specifically, these steps are what I use to assess feedback that I receive.
+I’d like to give some mechanisms and frameworks on how to act on customer feedback.
+Specifically, these mechanisms are what I use to assess feedback that I receive.

 - Break Into Subcategories/Themes

 - Listen to Word Choice to Use for Marketing Later

 Another general feedback loop people use is as follows:

 - Follow Up

 If you have a bit more sensitive feedback, you need to try something different and understands the use of criticism to motivate.
 Also, it will need to understand to not give too squishy of a compliment.
 The reason being is that there is not enough substance behind the compliment to be of benefit to the receiver.

 Other customer feedback mechanisms include the “press release” FAQ.
 Basically, with this method, you write a press release of what you think that the product might be.
 Then you write frequently asked questions that you anticipate users to have concerning the product.
 The idea here is that you iterate the process multiple times in front of your peers.
 As a result, this process is very concise and clear.